 Physical – Sources of physical stress include fatigue, sleep deprivation, illness, pain, poor nutrition, lack of physical activity, and other physical concerns.
 Not only are these stressful on your body, they can leave you more susceptible to stress from other sources.

 Thoughts – Remember the Thought-Feeling-Action-Result cycle (TFAR)?
 (Chapters 4 and 18 of Eat What You Love, Love What You Eat.)
 The experience of stress is often triggered by a thought.
 In other words, stress frequently results from your perception and interpretation of life’s events.

 Therefore, whether an event is stressful is often dependent on the individual.
 For instance, to one person, just the thought of speaking in public will cause a pounding heart, dry throat, and inability to utter a word, while to another person (me!), it is an exciting opportunity to get one’s views across.
 In other words, one (wo)man’s stress is another (wo)man’s pleasure!

 However, until you pause to become aware of your thoughts, you may not be aware of that they are the source of your stress.
-Are any of these familiar?
+Are any of these thoughts that can cause stress familiar?

 - “I’ll be late!””

 - “I feel like everything is out of control!”